-Kosher food is food that is prepared according to Jewish dietary laws as described in the Bible (Leviticus 11 and Deuteronomy 17).
+As described in the Bible (Leviticus 11 and Deuteronomy 17), kosher food is food that is prepared according to Jewish dietary laws.
 Not all Jewish sects and individuals follow these laws and eat kosher.
-The rules, and their subsequent interpretations, are extensive and complex.
+The rules, and subsequent interpretations, are extensive and complex.
 In part, they state:

 - Fish must have fins and removable scales (which excludes shellfish, catfish, eels, shark, and many others).

 - Only certain birds are kosher, mainly excluding birds of prey.